sy1251/finalproject/README.md

 =============

-I have been a fan of plays and musicals for a long time, and I would like to share my experiences on the ones that I loved the most.
-I will focus on to visually emphasize the unique part that made this play/musical special to me.
+I have been a fan of plays and musicals for a long time, and I would like to share my experiences on the one that I loved the most.
+I will focus on to visually emphasize the unique part that made this play special to me.

-My first choice is the play *Curious Incident of the Dog in the Nighttime* and the most interesting factor of this play was the usage of LED screens on the cubic stage and the futuristic lightings.
-The image that follows the mouse cursor is what the main character of this play follows through this entire plot, so I wanted to express that in design.

-While this first example focused on the video and colors, another page will be about a play called *Capone Trilogy* which is a play done in an extremely small room rather than an actual stage, so it will have a completely different feeling but I will continue with the same theme of ‘theater on web’ feeling.

-I designed my page to have black borders instead of being completely fullscreen since I wanted the page to have more of a theater-like effect.
-I am also planning to add more user-interactive features through javascript so that the users could be more involved in this experience.
-Main page is planned to include ticket icons done by svg to lead to each sub-pages and additional effects.
+The play that I chose is *Capone Trilogy* which is a play divided into three episodes:

+1. Loki
+2. Lucifer
+3. Vindici

+First, I designed my index page to look like three posters are on the wall.
+I used javascript to create movements to the poster images as the user's mouse moves so that the poster will seem more realistic rather than a flat image.
+Clicking on each image leads to the page of each episode.
+I used same red font for titles for all pages for unified design.

+*Loki* starts with a simple red balloon and when the user clicks on the balloon, a gun appears with colorful confettis falling down.
+The confettis were created by drawing multiple rectangles through html canvas with randomly derived color, width, height, gravity, position within the canvas.
+The keypoint of this episode was that it seems like a comedy but behind it, there is death, murder, and tragedy hidden as the story reaches the end.
+I tried to express that through the drawing.

+*Lucifer* is a serious episode that happens inside a room.
+The drawing expresses the view of female character from inside of the room through the window because she is not allowed to leave the room.
+I made the video to be visible only through a small window, rather than full-browser, so that the users will feel that same feeling as if they only have to see the world in a small room.

+Lastly, *Vindici* has a single mask on the page.
+When the user clicks on the mask, masks infinitely pops up and fill the canvas.
+In this story, the main character Vindici tries to revenge and during his plan, he deceives other people.
+Yet, those people also deceive Vindici, new truths pop up, and the situation changes a lot throughout the story.
+I tried to express this by infinitely adding masks to the screen.

+The main mission of my project was to make the users feel the same feeling as what I experienced in theater, watching all those three episodes.